jorgenusan/personal-portfolio/README.md

 # Personal portfolio website

+> ![WARNING]
+> This repository is deprecated.
+It has been migrated to a new website -> https://github.com/jorgenusan/jorgenusan.github.io

 This website is used as a portfolio to present myself, show my projects and my professional career among other things.

 Have a look here!
 [Jorge's portfolio](https://jorgenusan.github.io/personal-website/)